foundersandcoders/our-site-v3/src/requirements/website.md

 Your website **must** meet the following criteria:

 - [ ] All code is written by you
-- [ ] No external libraries (e.g. no Bootstrap, React or GitHub Pages themes)
+- [ ] No external libraries (e.g. no Bootstrap, React or GitHub Pages theme, but external fonts/icons are fine)
 - [ ] Tells us about why you are applying for the programme
 - [ ] Hosted on GitHub Pages
 - [ ] Links back to the GitHub repository that contains the code for your site